straktormedia/file-sharing-app/README.md

 1. Form Data Validation
 2. Progress Bar
 3. Replace/Skip Message when uploading same file
+4. Password Confirm Match
-4. When user Registers, redirect to Login
+5. When user Registers, redirect to Login
-5. When user is logged in, redirect to dashboard
+6. When user is logged in, redirect to dashboard
-6. Understand & Refactor
+7. Understand & Refactor